Elora Danan: Television

 Sometime after Bavmorda's defeat, Willow has a falling out with Queen Sorsha after she refuses to allow him to train Elora Danan in the magical arts.
 Sorsha wants Elora to lead a normal life while Willow regards her as a weapon against the Withered Crone, the leader of the Gales.
 Elora's true identity is concealed even from herself, and she is raised not knowing that she is the prophesied savior of the land.

 By the time she is an adult, Elora's identity is revealed—even to herself—by Willow, now a powerful and wise sorcerer, who recognizes her among the group banded together to rescue the kidnapped prince of the kingdom.
 During the journey, Willow teaches Elora the magical arts but she has trouble activating her powers.
 Elora is later kidnapped by soldiers sent to rescue her but corrupted by evil forces, but not before using magic to create a sapling.

-The corrupted soldiers intend to deliver Elora to the evil Crone, who plans to banish her from the mortal realm.
+The corrupted soldiers intend to deliver Elora to the evil Crone, who plans to banish her from the mortal realm, just like Bavmorda.
 Elora escapes and meets two woodcutters who are killed by the soldiers, who recapture Elora.
 Willow and the others intercept them and a second skirmish ensues, with Elora's friends prevailing, though one of them, Graydon, becomes corrupted.

 Willow prepares to exorcise the corruption from Graydon at Queen Bavmorda's castle with Elora's help, and Elora experiences visions of her birth and her mother's subsequent execution.
 The possessed Graydon breaks free and tricks Elora into entering the high tower where he plans to corrupt her, but Willow and the others successfully exorcise Graydon.
 The Gales arrive and pursue Elora and her friends through the ruins of Bavmorda's castle.
 They flee into the Wildwood, where they are captured by the Bone Reavers, outlaws who seek freedom from Tir Asleen and other powers.
 Elora reveals that she stole Chalindria's wand and is able to use it to briefly escape.
 The Bone Reavers ultimately welcome the travelers and throw a feast, where truth plums cause Elora to learn that Willow defeated Bavmorda with dumb luck.